Cristiano Ronaldo's DNA sought by investigators in Las Vegas rape case, lawyer says

 A Nevada woman, Kathryn Mayorga, filed a civil lawsuit in September claiming that the Juventus midfielder raped her in his hotel penthouse in 2009 and that she had been paid $375,000 to keep the assault secret.

 The Wall Street Journal, citing an unnamed law enforcement official, initially reported that a warrant was sent to Italy that would compel Ronaldo to submit a DNA sample to see if it matches DNA found on the accuser's dress.
+Las Vegas police confirmed in a statement to The Associated Press that "an official request" was sent to Italy.
+Department spokeswoman Laura Meltzer said the request involved a warrant.

 CLICK HERE TO GET THE FOX NEWS APP